Practical Interviewing and Transcribing for Research

 This online workshop has been organised by the Well-being, Health and Communities (WHC) Pathway and is open to ESRC and non-ESRC funded PhD and MA Social Research students within the WHC Pathway across the WRDTP partner universities.

 This session has a practical focus and emphasises the skills you can develop for interviewing participants and transcribing their data when using a qualitative approach.
 There are no pre-requisites.
 Maps to Vitae RDF Domains: A1-3, B1 & B3.

-- The key underpinning principles of interviewing for data collection
+- the key underpinning principles of interviewing for data collection

-- Practical essentials of planning and conducting a research interview
+- practical essentials of planning and conducting a research interview

-- The critical role of transcription in data collection and analysis
+- the critical role of transcription in data collection and analysis

-- Different ways (methods) of transcribing.
+- different ways (methods) of transcribing.

-Dr Delderfield’s doctoral study was entitled Exploring male disordered eating: a hermeneutic study of men’s relationships with food, body and self.
+(text – University of Bradfield) Dr Delderfield’s doctoral study was entitled Exploring male disordered eating: a hermeneutic study of men’s relationships with food, body and self.
 Russell’s work applies social psychology in a field dominated by medical discourses.
 His research uses stories to explore issues of identity, selfhood, gender, masculinities and eating disorder.
 He is also working on understandings of misandry within society, the philosophical underpinnings of masculism as a counterpart to feminism, and the nature of qualitative inquiry when using interpretive approaches such as hermeneutics, phenomenology, IPA, discourse analysis, narrative analysis, memory work, biographical work and dialogical analysis.

 This training session will be delivered via Zoom